JonasGreim/leaflet-map-project/README.md

 *This website is optimized for desktop use and may not function as expected on mobile devices.*

+## Data
+The data scraping and processing part of this project is split up into another repository.

+You can find it [here](https://github.com/JonasGreim/US-headquarter-locations).

 ## Getting Started

 To get a local copy up and running, follow these simple steps.